jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 This is the route to becoming a boxing champion and/or making a significant payday.

 This is accomplished by winning a major amateur boxing event.
-WInning one of following amateur championships—or even finishing in the top—gives you a better chance at getting a promoter and making more money as a profession:
+WInning one of the following amateur championships—or even finishing in the top—gives you a better chance at getting a promoter and making more money as a profession:

 * The National Golden Gloves
 * The Pan American Games